Corona Support Measures

-- The interest rate will not exceed 4% per year.
+- The interest rate does not exceed 4% per year.
 For the conclusion of the loan a closing fee of 2% applies.

 Do you want to apply?
-This credit facility has not been opened yet.
+Credit under the KKC can be applied for until 31 December 2021.
 Just like the other credit possibilities, entrepreneurs will be able to submit applications for KKC shortly to the usual credit providers (such as banks).
 ABN AMRO, ING, Rabobank, Triodos and Volksbank have in any event promised they will provide loans via this scheme.
-The credit providers will then apply for approval from RVO (Netherlands Enterprise Agency).
+The credit providers will then request the approval of RVO (Netherlands Enterprise Agency).

 The “OKB” (Stichting Ondernemersklankbord) offers free coaching for entrepreneurs facing corona problems.
 The foundation employs some 300 volunteers who coach entrepreneurs during a period of six months.
 The Chamber of Commerce is the first point of contact for information and advice.
 The OKB can offer further coaching and advice.

 Do you want to apply?
 You can register for coaching via the OKB website.